 If you're stranded without your keys, and don't have a service that will provide you with a replacement set, as long as you have your vehicle registration document (V5) and driving licence as proof of ownership, then you can still get help.

 Get a new set of keys from a franchised dealer

-Due to the programming and coding needed to activate the alarms and remote locking in a modern car, new keys aren’t cheap, so expect to pay upwards of £200.
-Plus, this isn’t a quick fix; if a part has to be ordered, you could find yourself waiting up to 10 days for a replacement.
+Due to the programming and coding needed to activate the alarms and remote locking in a modern car, new keys aren’t cheap.
+Plus, this isn’t a quick fix; if a part has to be ordered, you could find yourself waiting for a replacement.

 Find a specialist auto locksmith